vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 - VIC engine supports version 2 of the Compose File format.
 - VIC engine has no native build support.
-- VIC volumes are disks and when mounted, have a `/lost+found` folder created by ext4.
-For some containers - databases in particular - you will need to configure them to use a subdirectory of the volume.
-See MySQL example above.
 - VIC containers take time to boot and thus may exhibit timing related issues.
 Eg. You may need to set `COMPOSE_HTTP_TIMEOUT` to a higher value than the default.
 - VIC containers have no notion of local read-write shared storage.